Limited-memory BFGS

-Limited-memory BFGS (L-BFGS or LM-BFGS) is an optimization algorithm in the family of quasi-Newton methods that approximates the Broyden–Fletcher–Goldfarb–Shanno algorithm (BFGS) using a limited amount of computer memory.
+Limited-memory BFGS (L-BFGS or LM-BFGS) is an optimization algorithm in the collection of quasi-Newton methods that approximates the Broyden–Fletcher–Goldfarb–Shanno algorithm (BFGS) using a limited amount of computer memory.
 It is a popular algorithm for parameter estimation in machine learning.
 The algorithm's target problem is to minimize $f(\mathbf{x})$ over unconstrained values of the real-vector $\mathbf{x}$ where $f$ is a differentiable scalar function.

 Like the original BFGS, L-BFGS uses an estimate of the inverse Hessian matrix to steer its search through variable space, but where BFGS stores a dense $n\times n$ approximation to the inverse Hessian (n being the number of variables in the problem), L-BFGS stores only a few vectors that represent the approximation implicitly.
 Due to its resulting linear memory requirement, the L-BFGS method is particularly well suited for optimization problems with many variables.
 Instead of the inverse Hessian Hk, L-BFGS maintains a history of the past m updates of the position x and gradient ∇f(x), where generally the history size m can be small (often $m<10$).
 These updates are used to implicitly do operations requiring the Hk-vector product.